kyleboyd/lectures/IXD302/IXD302-Deliverables.md

 Deliverable 1 - Narrative Web Site (60%)
 ----------------------------------------

-Using your prototypes as a starting point, this is your opportunity to consider how everything fits together.
+Using your prototypes as a starting point, this is your opportunity to consider how everything fits together as a piece of narrative design.

 We are looking for creative solutions.
 Consider this an opportunity to showcase your skills and create a substantial portfolio piece that you can use to secure a placement.